PrimeTimeTran/rn-currencyconverter/README.md

   - USD to VND
 - [ ] User can see a prompt showing the current value they've entered.
 - [ ] User can see a prompt showing the current value's converted value.
-- [ ] User can see both values formatted correctly for their regionale.
+- [ ] User can see both values formatted correctly for the currencies region.
 - [ ] User can switch from VND to USD or USD to VND.

 ### Learning Objectives ✍️📚📝 📈🙌 ️